mixmaster-app/mixapi/README.md

 # Run the application
 mvn spring-boot:run

 # Execute the tests
 mvn test

 # Build the application
 mvn clean install

+# Or if you don't want the test to execute while building the jar
+mvn clean install -DskipTests
 ```

 ## Docker